Capitol Police say intelligence shows militia group may be plotting to breach the Capitol

 Capitol Police chief says extremists have discussed attack on Congress during Biden’s first joint address

 Chris Rodriguez, director of D.C.’s Homeland Security and Emergency Management Agency, told the D.C.
-Council on Wednesday afternoon that Mayor Muriel E. Bowser (D), acting police chief Robert Contee and acting fire chief John Donnelly had been discussing what to expect.
+Council on Wednesday afternoon that Mayor Muriel E. Bowser (D), acting police chief Robert J. Contee III and acting fire chief John Donnelly had been discussing what to expect.

 “At this time, we’re aware of this threat,” Rodriguez said.
 “Given some of the security measures in the city and the awareness at all levels of government — state, local and federal — we will stay enhanced, continue to watch and make sure the 4th goes off peacefully,” he said.